martinandert/react-inline/README.md

 [![test coverage](https://img.shields.io/codeclimate/coverage/github/martinandert/react-inline.svg?style=flat-square)](https://codeclimate.com/github/martinandert/react-inline)
 [![npm version](https://img.shields.io/npm/v/react-inline.svg?style=flat-square)](https://www.npmjs.com/package/react-inline)

-Transform inline styles defined in JavaScript modules into static CSS code and class names so they become available to the `className` prop of React elements.
+Transform inline styles defined in JavaScript modules into static CSS code and class names so they become available to, e.g. the `className` prop of React elements.

+**Note:** Since v0.5, React Inline is not tied to any specific user interface library, so you don't have to use React to utilize this package.
+Using it for React components is just a logical consequence.

 If you're impatient, [visit the live demo](http://react-inline-demo.herokuapp.com/).
 The source code for it can be found [in the example directory](example/).